-[34]An efficient experimental design was formulated using NGene [35] .
-Priors for the design were estimated from results of the pilot testing and the design was optimised for random parameter logit (RPL) modelling of the choice data [34].
-Pilot testing was undertaken in situ to ensure the attributes were relevant to participants and to verify the CE design.
-The final CE comprised 16 choice sets which were blocked into 4 blocks of four choice tasks each in a bid to reduce the cognitive burden presented to respondents [36].
-An example of a typical choice task presented to respondents is provided in Figure 2.
+Choice set design was optimised according to prior information on the distribution of random parameters to improve statistical efficiency [34].
+Prior information concerning the attribute coefficients was estimated from results of the pilot testing and the design was subsequently optimised for random parameter logit (RPL) modelling of the choice data [34].
+An efficient experimental design was formulated using NGene [35].
+Pilot testing was undertaken in situ and ensured the attributes were relevant to participants and the cognitive load was acceptable.
+The final CE comprised 16 choice sets which were blocked into 4 blocks of four choice tasks each in a bid to reduce the cognitive burden for respondents [36].
+Figure 2 shows a typical choice task presented to respondents..